-You may initiate the second level of appeal by filing a written appeal with the claims administrator within the time period set forth in section 7.14.10, Chart of Time Limits for Claims, which will be deemed filed upon receipt.
+You may initiate the second level of appeal by filing a written appeal with the claims administrator within the time period set forth in section 7.14.9, Chart of Time Limits for Claims, which will be deemed filed upon receipt.
 If you do not file a timely second level of appeal, to the extent available under this section, the decision on the first level appeal will be the final decision, and will be final, conclusive and binding on all persons.
-Decision on Second Level of Appeal of Claim Denial

-The claims administrator will provide you with notice of its decision on the second level of appeal within the time period set forth in section 7.14.10, Chart of Time Limits for Claims.
+The claims administrator will provide you with notice of its decision on the second level of appeal within the time period set forth in section 7.14.9, Chart of Time Limits for Claims.
 If the claim is denied on the second level of appeal, the claims administrator will provide notice to you containing the information set forth in section 7.14.5, Decision on First Level of Appeal of Claim Denial.
 The decision on the second level of appeal will be a final denial that is final, conclusive and binding on all persons.